kildre/marketplace-monolith-node/MARKETPLACE_KEYCLOAK.md

   - Time sync: ensure servers (Keycloak, backend) have synchronized clocks (NTP)

 ### Backend Configuration
-  Configure the following environment variables in your backend application environment (`.env` or environment variables):
+  Configure the following environment variables in your backend application environment (`.env` or environment variables).
+These variables are also defined in docker-compose.yml and chart/values.yml to override during deployment.

   ```bash
   # Keycloak Server Configuration